paulmthompson/WhiskerTracking.jl/README.md

 ## Installation

-I have only used this on Linux.
-If you want to use the janelia methods, you will need to probably compile the tracker from source to get a .so (or DLL on Windows, but I haven't tried this), and change the hard coded library path in the code to the appropriate folder on your computer.
-I am also relying on FFMPEG (https://ffmpeg.org/) to decode videos, and have the filepath location hard coded.
+I have used this on both Windows and Linux.
+In both cases, you will need to install 1) the Janelia Whisker Tracker, 2) FFMPEG (https://ffmpeg.org/) to decode videos, and 3) Deeplabcut.
+These filepaths are hardcoded in the src/config.jl file and should be changed to the locations of the files on your computer.

 ## Future Directions